 What is HIPAA Compliance in Healthcare?

-HIPAA compliance requires medical records that contain personal health information, such as sensitive financial information or treatment details.
-As most medical records do, HIPAA compliant documents include sensitive personal health information and treatment details.
+HIPAA compliance requires medical records containing personal health information, such as sensitive financial or treatment details.
+Like most medical records, HIPAA-compliant documents include sensitive personal health information and treatment details.
 The difference is that these records are managed and stored electronically rather than by hand.
 Therefore, medical records can be accessed electronically, regardless of whether a patient has physical access to a specific piece of paper or not.
 For that reason, to comply with HIPAA standards, these documents require stringent protection and constant risk assessment to prevent HIPAA infractions.

 The first thing that the HIPAA law addresses are maintaining the privacy of an individual’s health information.
-The second thing is to have proper utilization and protection of the patient’s medical records and personally identifiable details like name, address, and contact details.
+The second thing is to properly utilize and protect the patient’s medical records and personally identifiable details like name, address, and contact details.
 In addition, the third thing that is addressed in the HIPAA laws is to ensure that people in business are protected from unauthorized access to their patient records.
 In short, this law is a requirement for those who handle private health care information and personal health information.

-For the technical portion of the system, the next step is to install and configure various techniques to allow the administration and the technical aspects of the business to connect seamlessly.
-This would include a patient database management system (PDMS), electronic billing and remittance processing equipment, and other technical hardware and software that will allow access through secure networks.
-All of this requires a significant investment in both time and money from each organization involved in keeping the business running smoothly.
+For the technical portion of the system, the next step is to install and configure various techniques to allow the business’s administration and technical aspects to connect seamlessly.
+This would include a patient database management system (PDMS), electronic billing and remittance processing equipment, and other technical hardware and software allowing access through secure networks.
+This requires a significant investment in time and money from each organization involved in keeping the business running smoothly.

-The four main purposes of HIPAA are privacy of individual health records, security of electonic data, simplification of administration and portability of insurance
+The four primary purposes of HIPAA are the privacy of individual health records, security of electronic data, simplification of administration, and portability of insurance.

-HIPPA serves to “improve the portability and accountability of health insurance coverage” for employees who get coverage through their workplace.
-It also serves to fight against waste and fraud in health care
+HIPAA serves to “improve the portability and accountability of health insurance coverage” for employees who get coverage through their workplace.
+It also helps to fight against waste and fraud in healthcare.